-- to confirm that we have a full understanding of, and are meeting, our relevant statutory, licence and regulatory obligations; - to confirm that we have taken steps to understand and meet customer expectations; - to confirm that the company is taking appropriate steps to manage or mitigate the material risks it faces; and - to explain any significant matters relevant to the company's performance in 2023/24, as presented in section 3 of the regulatory Annual Performance Report.
+- to confirm that we have a full understanding of, and are meeting, our relevant statutory, licence and regulatory obligations; - to confirm that we have taken steps to understand and meet customer expectations; - to confirm that the company is taking appropriate steps to manage or mitigate the material risks it faces; and - to explain any significant matters relevant to the company's performance in 2024/25, as presented in section 3 of the regulatory Annual Performance Report.

 The statement explains the company's approach to regulatory compliance and assurance and sets out its statement of compliance.
-It should be read alongside the company's Annual Report and Financial Statements for the year ended 31 March 2024, which includes a summary of the company's operational performance for 2023/24 from page 42 of our Annual Report and Financial Statements 2023/24 and from page 80 sets out how the company manages risk and uncertainty.
+It should be read alongside the company's Annual Report and Financial Statements for the year ended 31 March 2025, which includes a summary of the company's operational performance for 2024/25 from page 7 of our Annual Report and Financial Statements 2024/25 and from page 49 sets out how the company manages risk and uncertainty.

-Regulatory compliance and assurance
+Regulatory compliance

-The company's approach to achieving and assuring compliance with its licence and regulatory obligations is based on a system of sound internal controls and governance.
-To inform themselves about the company's compliance, the company's Board and members of its Audit, Risk and Assurance Committee carried out a range of activities throughout the year to satisfy themselves as to the proper functioning of those systems.
+The Company's approach to achieving and assuring compliance with its licence and regulatory obligations is based on a system of sound internal controls and governance.
+To inform themselves about the company's compliance, the company's Board and members of its Audit, Risk and Assurance Committee carried out a range of activities throughout 2024/25 to satisfy themselves as to the proper functioning of those systems.